16 Bad Habits Intelligent Men Tend to Have in Common

 max gurov

-It’s a fine line between confidence in one’s intellect and looking down on people.
-Some smart men stumble over to the wrong side of that line.
-They might dismiss other people’s opinions or act superior.
-It’s not always intentional, but it can make them really hard to be around sometimes.
+It’s a very fine line between having confidence in your mind and looking down on people who don’t think as fast as you do.
+Some smart men stumble over to the wrong side of that line, dismissing other people’s opinions or acting superior in social settings.
+It isn’t always a conscious choice to be mean, but that know-it-all energy can make them very difficult to be around.

 11. They tend to struggle with emotional intelligence.